 Howard was inducted into the U.S. Army on January 23, 1941, at Fort Hayes in Columbus, Ohio.
 He was sent to Ft.
 Knox, Kentucky, for basic training and assigned to C Company, 192nd Tank Battalion which had been a Ohio National Guard tank company from Port Clinton.

-In the late summer of 1941, the 192nd was sent to Camp Polk, Louisiana, to take part in maneuvers.
+In the late summer of 1941, the 192nd was sent to Louisiana, to take part in maneuvers from September 1 through 30.
 During the maneuvers, the Red Army, which the 192nd was part of broke through the Blue Army's defenses and were on their way to capturing the army's headquarters when the maneuvers were suddenly captured.
 The commanding general of the Blue Army was George Patton.

-When the maneuvers ended, the 192nd Tank Battalion was given orders to remain at the fort.
+When the maneuvers ended, the 192nd Tank Battalion was given orders to Camp Polk, Louisiana.
 It was on the side of a hill that the members of the battalion learned they were being sent overseas as part of Operation PLUM.
 Within hours, many had figured out that PLUM stood for Philippines, Luzon, Manila.
 Men, 29 years old or older, were given six hours to resign from federal service.
 Replacements for these men came from the 753rd Tank Battalion.

 At the fort, they were greeted by Gen. Edward King, who apologized that they had to live in tents along the main road between the fort and Clark Airfield.
 He made sure that they all received Thanksgiving Dinner before he went to have his own.
 Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.

 approaching the airfield.
 When bombs began